Sekondi Takoradi Metropolitan Assembly

 Sekondi Takoradi Metropolitan Assembly is one of the fourteen districts in Western Region, Ghana.
-Originally it was formerly part of the then-larger Shama Ahanta East Metropolitan District in 1988, which was created from the former Sekondi Takoradi Metropolitan Authority Council, until the eastern part of the district was split off to create Shama District on 29 February 2008; thus the remaining part has been renamed as Sekondi Takoradi Metropolitan District.
-However on 15 March 2018, the western part of the district was split off to become Effia Kwesimintsim Municipal District; thus, the remaining part has been retained as Sekondi Takoradi Metropolitan District.
+It was formerly part of the then-larger Shama Ahanta East Metropolitan District in 1988, which was created from the former Sekondi Takoradi Metropolitan Authority Council, until the eastern part of the district was split off to create Shama District on 29 February 2008.
+The remaining part has been renamed as Sekondi Takoradi Metropolitan District.
+On 15 March 2018, the western part of the district was split off to become Effia Kwesimintsim Municipal District; thus, the remaining part has been retained as Sekondi Takoradi Metropolitan District.
 The metropolis is located in the southeast part of Western Region and has Sekondi-Takoradi as its capital town.

 The Sekondi Takoradi Metropolitan District has a Political and Administrative structure.
 The Political Structure is composed of the General Assembly of fifty-seven (57) members, comprising thirty-six (36) elected members and Seventeen (17) appointed members, the Metropolitan Chief Executive and three (3) Members of Parliament as members of the Assembly.